 Fig. 27.
 Images of the Electric Filament Reflected Simultaneously From the Cornea and Lens -- R, rest; A, accommodation.
 The size of the images in both pictures is the same.
 The corneal image is so small that it has not been noticeably altered by the slight change that takes place in the cornea during accommodation.
 In A both images have changed their position and the end of the reflection from the lens has been cut off by the iris, but its width remains the same.

-The white spot between the two images of the filament is a reflection from the lamp used to illuminate the eye.
+is a reflection from the lamp used to illuminate the eye.
 Note that in A more of the sclera is visible, owing to the elongation of the eyeball during accommodation.